adishavit/adishavit.github.io/_drafts/Brain Unrolling.md

 ```

 We're creating a single generator from two and iterating them in tandem.
 How cool is that?
+Since coroutine generators are *Ranges*, they should be able to compose with many of the Range (and range-v3) views, adaptors and actions.
+Examples of this will have to wait for a future post.

 Here's another version with the Hue cycle 10 times as fast (`hueCycleGen(10)`):

 ![spin-cycle](../../assets/201908/hsvspiral_opt2.gif)

 Looking at `zip()`, we might want to make sure it is called with actual generators and not just any `T` and `U`.
 We could use template meta-programming tools to do that but, hey, this is C++20!
 We have **Concepts**!
 Feel free to try it!

 Also, `zip()` seems very specific.
-Why limit ourselves to just *two* input generators?
+Why limit ourselves to just *two* input generic generators?
 What not support zipping together of *any* number of generators?
 Well, as currently defined, coroutines cannot use variadic arguments.
 If you need that functionality, try `ranges::views::zip` instead.

 Working with Structs-of-Arrays (instead of Arrays-of-Structs) is common in game and graphics programming.
 Zipping ranges together on the fly like this may make SoA programming more convenient and expressive.